gbtami/pychess-variants/static/docs/capahouse.md

 The piece is often symbolized with a combination of a knight and rook; most variants often do not specify how the piece should look otherwise (which is why we offer different piece sets to choose from).

-The value of a chancellor is considered better than an archbishop, but equivalent or slightly less than a queen.
+The value of a chancellor is considered better than an archbishop, but equivalent to or slightly less than a queen.

 ## Strategy

-As in standard crazyhouse, the piece values don't align with the chess piece values, and as in standard crazyhouse, sacrificing material for fast development, attacks on the enemy King, or just for defence, are often wise.
+As in standard crazyhouse, the piece values don't align with the chess piece values, and as in standard crazyhouse, sacrificing material for fast development, attacks on the enemy King, or just for defence, is often wise.
 Sometimes it is better to reinforce defenders around one's King rather than try to save them.
 Here we may refer you to sources in standard crazyhouse strategy...